Aiven-Open/jdbc-connector-for-apache-kafka/docs/source_connector.rst

 * **Timestamp and Incrementing Columns**: This is the most robust and accurate mode, combining an incrementing column with a timestamp column.
 By combining the two, as long as the timestamp is sufficiently granular, each (id, timestamp) tuple will uniquely identify an update to a row.
-Even if an update fails after partially completing, unprocessed updates will are still correctly detected and delivered when the system recovers.
+Even if an update fails after partially completing, unprocessed updates will still be correctly detected and delivered when the system recovers.

 * **Custom Query**: The source connector supports using custom queries instead of copying whole